jaredfairchild/AdvancedJS/README.md

 # AdvancedJS

-Repository for the Advanced JavaScript on The Tech Academy
+Repository for the Advanced JavaScript course on The Tech Academy